TIBCOSoftware/snappydata/docs/install/setting_up_cluster_on_amazon_web_services.md

 * Sign into the AWS console using your AWS account-specific URL.
 This ensures that the account-specific URL is stored as a cookie in the browser, which then redirects you to the appropriate AWS URL for subsequent logins.

-* Create an EC2 Key Pair in the region where you want to launch the SnappyData cluster.
+* Create an EC2 Key Pair in the region where you want to launch the TIBCO ComputeDB cluster.

 <a id="DeployingClusterCloudFormation"></a>
-### Deploying SnappyData Cluster with SnappyData CloudBuilder
+### Deploying TIBCO ComputeDB Cluster with TIBCO ComputeDB CloudBuilder
-SnappyData uses the AWS CloudFormation feature to automatically install, configure and start a SnappyData cluster.
+TIBCO ComputeDB uses the AWS CloudFormation feature to automatically install, configure and start a TIBCO ComputeDB cluster.

 It is recommended that you select an instance type with higher processing power and more memory for the leads and servers  of the cluster.

-#### Step 1: Go to [SnappyData CloudBuilder](http://www.snappydata.io/cloudbuilder) page
+#### Step 1: Go to [TIBCO ComputeDB CloudBuilder](http://www.snappydata.io/cloudbuilder) page

 #### Step 2: Define your Cluster